-Billie, who for thirty-six hours had felt something like Elsa von Brabant after having been rescued by Lohengrin (two characters and a story unfortunately entirely unknown to him), was a bit disappointed:

-- Still ... - It was no big deal, insisted Mark.
-In the UK, both at school and at the Boy Scouts', we pledge to protect the weaker against the bullies, and yesterday you looked like being the weaker party.
-No offense meant, of course. - No, no offense taken.
-I never dreamed of picking a fight with Buck.

-At this point, everything apparently being said, Billie did not know what to do.
-He ardently wished to ask Mark to accept him as a friend but did not know how to go about it.
-Now, all flowery speeches he had prepared appeared laughable to him.
-Mark was patiently waiting, looking at Billie with a gentle smile, which Billie could not see because he did not dare to look up.
+"Now you have, but it wasn't necessary to thank me: I didn't fight only for you; I just wanted to make it known that I will fight all bullies I will catch in the act of bullying, come what may."
+Billie, who for thirty-six hours had felt something like Elsa von Brabant after having been rescued by Lohengrin (two characters and a story unfortunately entirely unknown to him), was a bit disappointed: "Still..."
+"It was no big deal," insisted Mark.
+"In the U.K., both at school and at the Boy Scouts', we pledge to protect the weaker against bullies, and yesterday you looked like the weaker party.
+No offense meant, of course."
+"No, no offense taken.
+I never dreamed of picking a fight with Buck."
+And now, everything apparently having been said, Billie didn't know what to do.
+He ardently wished to ask Mark to accept him as a friend but didn't know how to go about it.
+All the flowery speeches he had prepared appeared laughable to him.
+Mark was patiently waiting, looking at Billie with a gentle smile, which Billie couldn't see, because he didn't dare to look up.
 Neither of them stirred for a while.

-Finally, Mark asked:

-- Do you wish to tell me anything else? - Such as?
-(Billie was still blushing and looking down at his shoes and some exceedingly interesting ants hurrying on the pavement). - You are a hopelessly complicated boy, Billie Billie, correct?
-How about telling me something simple, like, "I would like to be your friend, Mark"?
-Billie blushed even more, and finally said: - Y-y-yes ... but ... but what would the answer be?
-Mark smiled and said: - That, my friend, you'll have to find out by yourself.
+Finally, Mark asked: "Do you wish to tell me anything else?"
+"Such as?"
+(Billie was still blushing and looking down at his shoes and some exceedingly interesting ants hurrying on the pavement).
+"You are a hopelessly complicated boy, Billie-Billie, correct?
+How about telling me something simple, like, 'I would like to be your friend, Mark'?"

+Billie blushed even more, and finally said: "Y-y-yes...but...but what would the answer be?"
+Mark smiled and said: "That, my friend, you'll have to find out by yourself.
 You should have the courage to take the plunge.
-After all, you are not asking for anything dishonest, and you are offering your friendship, which is the most precious thing a kid can offer.
-At least, that's what I think. - Yes, but.... - ...
-And, besides, you do not listen carefully.
+After all, you aren't asking for anything dishonest, and you are offering your friendship, which is the most precious thing a kid can offer.
+At least, that's what I think."
+"Yes, but..." "...And, besides, you don't listen carefully."
+"Why do you say so?
+I remember every single word you said."

-- Why do you say so?
-I remember every single word you said. - Then please repeat to me my last sentence. - You said, "That, my friend...."
-(While saying it, a sudden thought struck Billie)...
-Oh! - Exactly, said Mark with a twinkle in his eye.
-You see?
-There you already had your answer.

-Then, looking at him affectionately, he added:

-- What a child you are!
+"Then please repeat to me my last sentence."
+"You said, 'That, my friend..."
+(While saying it, a sudden thought struck Billie) "...Oh!"
+"Exactly," said Mark with a twinkle in his eye.
+"You see?
+There you already had your answer."
+Then, looking at him affectionately, he added: "What a child you are!"

 At this, finally, Billie looked at Mark, meeting his eyes for the first time.
 His look was just a flash of blue-silver light, carrying all the messages he had thought during the day, and much more.
-The flash unfailingly reached his target and got an immediate reply.
+The flash unfailingly reached its target and got an immediate reply.
 They were the messages of two souls that had been looking for each other since they existed and now knew that the search was over.
 Both boys were overwhelmed and silent for a long moment.
-They both felt like something was melting down within them, such a sweet feeling to be almost unbearable at the same time.
+They both felt like something was melting within them, so sweet a feeling as to be almost unbearable at the same time.

-Still incredulous, Billie asked with a trembling voice:

-- Can we be friends? - Sure, we can.
-I'd love to.
+Still incredulous, Billie asked with a trembling voice: "Can we be friends?"
+"Sure, we can.
+I'd love to."